golemfactory/golem-docs/docs/creators/javascript/examples/hello.md

 To follow along and/or experiment with the code in this article, you'll need to have the following set up:

 - A local `yagna` node (instructions can be found here: [Requestor development: a quick primer](https://handbook.golem.network/requestor-tutorials/flash-tutorial-of-requestor-development)
-- The JS Golem high-level API on your machine (instructions here: [Run first task on Golem](https://handbook.golem.network/requestor-tutorials/flash-tutorial-of-requestor-development/run-first-task-on-golem))
+- The Golem JS API on your machine (instructions here: [Run first task on Golem](https://handbook.golem.network/requestor-tutorials/flash-tutorial-of-requestor-development/run-first-task-on-golem))

 ## Requestor Agent Code